AB 2743 and California’s Peer-to-Peer Car Sharing

 California stands at a crossroads where innovation, regulation, and economic opportunity meet.
 The rise of peer-to-peer car sharing — a model where individuals rent out their personal vehicles through platforms like Turo and Getaround — has opened new doors for residents seeking flexibility, affordability, and extra income.

-But it’s also highlighted how quickly the modern economy can outgrow outdated laws.
-Enter Assembly Bill 2743 (AB 2743), championed by Assemblymember Blanca Pacheco (D–Downey).
+It has also exposed how quickly the modern economy can outgrow outdated laws.
+Assembly Bill 2743 (AB 2743), championed by Assemblymember Blanca Pacheco (D–Downey), is designed to keep that gap from becoming a crisis.

 AB 2743 aims to preserve fair insurance standards for peer-to-peer car sharing and ensure this fast-growing sector remains viable in California.
 Without it, an unintended change in state law scheduled for 2025 could make it prohibitively expensive for these businesses — and the Californians who rely on them — to operate.

-In her recent conversation on Insurance Hour with host Karl Susman, Assemblymember Pacheco discussed the bill’s progress, the legislative process, and why this measure is crucial for the state’s economy and innovation ecosystem.
+In a recent conversation on Insurance Hour with host Karl Susman, Assemblymember Pacheco discussed the bill’s progress, the legislative process, and why this measure is critical for the state’s economy and innovation ecosystem.

-As the discussion began, Susman noted how close AB 2743 is to becoming law.
+As the discussion began, Susman highlighted just how close AB 2743 is to becoming law.

 “It’s just close to the finish line,” he said.
 “Would you say there’s been a lot of opposition, or has everyone been on board?”